 Do shamrock plants bloom?
 Yes.
 Given enough light, you can expect lots of blooms in the spring and summer.
 The 5-petaled flowers are held on tall, slender stems above the foliage and may be white, pink or red, depending on the species.

 Repot in spring, when the tuberous roots have filled the pot.
 This is a good time to divide the plant.

+Got a dormant plant?
 Shamrock plant may go dormant if the soil is allowed to dry out or if it's exposed to hot, direct sun.
 If this happens, don't worry.
 And don't give up on it.
 It may stay dormant for several weeks.
 Reduce watering, stop fertilizing, and keep the plant cool.
 When the leaves die back, cut them off.
-When it starts growing again, resume normal care and you'll have a mound of new, green foliage in just a few weeks.
+When your plant starts growing again, resume normal care and you'll have a mound of new, green foliage in just a few weeks.